Rozier scores 26, Hayward 25 as Hornets rout Wizards 119-97 - WHIZ News

 Bradley Beal, the NBA’s leading scorer coming in at 33.3 points per game, led Washington with 31 points on 11-for-22 shooting after being held to seven points on 1 of 14 from the field by the Heat in his last game.
 Russell Westbrook had 12 points, 11 rebounds and nine assists, falling short of his sixth triple-double of the season.

-There were criticisms about Ball’s shooting form when he came into the league, but he is 14 of 28 on 3s over the last five games.
+Ball had averaged 15.9 points and 5.7 assists over the Hornets’ past 10 games.
+While there have been criticisms about Ball’s shooting form, he’s showing that he can be effective and is 14 of 28 on 3s over the last five games.

-Rozier and Hayward combined for 19 points in the third quarter as the Hornets stretched their lead to 29 in ending a two-game skid.

-Hornets: Starting guard Devonte Graham sat out with a strained groin.
-Graham was injured in the first half of Charlotte’s loss to the Utah Jazz on Friday night. … P.J.
+Hornets: P.J.
 Washington returned to the starting lineup after missing two games with a foot injury and had three points on 1-of-7 shooting. … Miles Bridges had 11 points and 14 rebounds.
+As a team, the Hornets had 59 rebounds.
+“I just tried to bring more energy,” Bridges said.

 UP NEXT